Cohabitation: Social changes leading to increase

 The fact that many couples choose to live together without formalizing their relation is also recognized by the European Union.
-A 2004 directive forbids EU members from denying entry or residence of partners "with whom the Union citizen has a durable relationship, duly attested."
+A 2004 directive forbids EU members from denying entry or residence of partners "with whom the Union citizen has a durable relationship, duly attested".

 Reasons for cohabitation in the United States

 Cohabitation in the United States is often a part of the dating process.
 In fact, "cohabitation is increasingly becoming the first coresidential union formed among young adults".

 By 1996, more than two-thirds of married couples in the US said that they lived together before getting married.
 "In 1994, there were 3.7 million cohabiting couples in the United States."
 This is a major increase from a few decades earlier.
 According to Dr. Galena Rhoades, "Before 1970, living together outside marriage was uncommon, but by the late 1990s at least 50% to 60% of couples lived together premaritally."
+Despite this, legal bans on cohabitation for unmarried couples were only acknowledged to have historically existed in the states of Mississippi, Michigan, Florida, Arizona, Idaho, Maine, New Mexico, North Carolina, North Dakota, Virginia, and West Virginia.
+It has also been acknowledged that these laws eventually became unenforced over time.
+By 2023, Mississippi was the only state to have such a law in the books criminalizing the practice.

 People may live together for a number of reasons.
 Cohabitants could live together to save money, or because of the convenience of living with another, or a need to find housing.

 Lower income individuals facing financial uncertainty may delay or avoid marriage, not only because of the cost of a wedding but also because of fear of financial hardship if a marriage were to end in divorce.

 When responding to a survey of the reasons for cohabitation, most couples listed reasons such as spending more time together, convenience-based reasons, and testing their relationships, while few gave the reason that they do not believe in marriage.
 The extremely high costs of housing and tight budgets of the economy are also factors that can lead a couple to cohabitation.